Sri Lalita Sahasranama 401-500

 Siva is the unchanging consciousness.
 Sakti is His changing power which appears as mind and matter.
 Saktivada or Saktadarsana is a form of monism or Advaitavada.

 A Sakta does Sadhana which helps the union of Siva and Sakti, through the awakening of the forces within the body.
 He becomes a Siddha in the Sadhana, when he is able to awaken Kundalini and pierce the six Chakras.
 This is to be done in a perfect practical way under the guidance of a Guru who has become perfect.
 The Sakti must be awakened by Dhyana, by Bhava, by Japa, by Mantra-Sakti.
 The Mother, the embodiment of the fifty letters, is present in the various letters in the different Chakras.
 When the chords of a musical instrument are struck harmoniously, fine music is produced.
-Even so, when the chords of the letters are struck in their order, the Mother who moves in the six Chakras and who is the very self of the letters, awakens Herself.
+Even so, when the chords of the letters are struck in their order, The Mother who moves in the six Chakras and who is the very self of the letters, awakens Herself.
 The Sadhaka attains Siddhi easily when She is roused.
 It is difficult to say when and how She shows Herself and to what Sadhaka.
 Sadhana means unfolding, rousing up or awakening of power or Sakti.
 Mode of Sadhana depends upon the tendencies and capacities of the Sadhaka.

 Sakti may be termed as that by which we live and have our being in this universe.
-In this world all the wants of the child are provided by the mother.
-The child’s growth, development and sustenance are looked after by the mother.
+In this world all the wants of the child are provided by The Mother.
+The child's growth, development and sustenance are looked after by The Mother.
 Even so, all the necessaries of life and its activities in this world and the energy needed for it, depend upon Sakti or the Universal Mother.

 No one can free himself from the thraldom of mind and matter without Mother’s grace.
 The fetters of Maya are too hard to break.
 If you worship Her as the great Mother, you can very easily go beyond Prakriti through Her benign grace and blessings.
 She will remove all obstacles in the path and lead you safely into the illimitable domain of eternal bliss and make you free.
 When She is pleased and bestows Her blessings on you, then alone you can free yourself from the bondage of this formidable Samsara.

 The first syllable which a child or a quadruped utters is the name of the beloved mother.
 Is there any child which does not owe its all to the affection and love of its mother?
-It is the mother who protects you, consoles you, cheers you and nurses you.
+It is The Mother who protects you, consoles you, cheers you and nurses you.
 She is your friend, philosopher, protector and guide throughout your life.
-Human mother is a manifestation of the Universal Mother.
+Human mother is a manifestation of the Universal Mother.”

 Sri Swami Sivananda, Divine Life Society